seanbao/mnemonas/docs/linux-systemd-deployment.en.md

 sudo mnemonas-doctor
 ```

 `mnemonas-doctor` checks service state, Web UI, the config file, runtime-sensitive files, directory permissions, filesystem type, free space, and backup-root placement.
+A non-regular `config.toml` is a failure.
+`config.toml` must parse as TOML; the doctor reports syntax errors independently even if an older binary or wrapper lets `nasd --check-config` pass.
-A non-regular `config.toml` is a failure; a config path that is a symlink, passes through symlink components, or is broadly readable is reported as a risk.
-When authentication is enabled, it reports a missing `users.json`; it also reports risks when `users.json`, `secrets.json`, or their relevant parent directories are symlinks, pass through symlink components, have unexpected file types, or are broadly readable.
-When `BACKUP_ROOT` exists, it must not equal or live under `storage.root`; it also reports a risk when it is a symlink, is not a directory, shares the same filesystem source as `storage.root`, or cannot be written by the service user or current diagnostic environment.
+A config path that is a symlink, passes through symlink components, or is broadly readable is reported as a risk.

+When authentication is enabled, the doctor reports a missing `users.json`.
+It also reports risks when `users.json`, `secrets.json`, or their relevant parent directories are unsafe.
+Unsafe cases include symlinks, symlink path components, unexpected file types, and broad read permissions.

+When `BACKUP_ROOT` exists, it must not equal or live under `storage.root`.
+The doctor also reports a risk when `BACKUP_ROOT` is unsafe.
+Unsafe cases include a symlink, a non-directory path, or the same filesystem source as `storage.root`.
+They also include no write access for the service user or current diagnostic environment.
+This keeps backup targets separate from the live storage root and confirms they are usable by the service.
 Use a separate disk, dataset, or remote mount path for backup targets.

-The Web UI health and storage pages also show the underlying filesystem type, mount point, device or dataset source, redacted mount options, ZFS/Btrfs native-checksum hints, and space-alert runtime state.
+The Web UI health and storage pages also show storage-backing details.
+These include filesystem type, mount point, device or dataset source, redacted mount options, native-checksum hints, and space-alert runtime state.
 Administrators can download a diagnostic bundle from the health page and copy a storage-backing summary from the storage page for troubleshooting records.
 By default, the free-space check warns below 10 GiB; set `MIN_FREE_BYTES=<bytes> sudo mnemonas-doctor` to adjust the threshold.

 If UFW is installed, `mnemonas-doctor` also checks whether the firewall is enabled and warns when dataplane ports `9090/9091` appear exposed.